POS System vs Cash Register: Why Most Businesses Need a POS

 ---|---|---|

-Monthly Software Pricing | from $0 to $100 | None |
+Monthly Software Pricing | $0–$300 | None |

-Card Payment Processing | Varies by system; most include built-in processing, some support multiple processors | Varies by processor; you’ll need to find your own |
+Card Payment Processing | Usually between 2% and 3.5% + 10 to 30 cents Varies by system; most include built-in processing, some support multiple processors | Varies by processor; you’ll need to find your own |

-Best Features: POS Systems
+Features: POS Systems Have Better, More Flexible Features

 A cash register and a POS system are miles apart in terms of features.
 Cash registers are like trains; they run really well if you keep them on their predetermined track.
 A POS is like a car that goes exactly where you want to go, can turn on a dime, and is nimble enough to change directions if your plans change.